 At Carden Academy, we consider nothing more important than to help each child learn and grow at their best pace.
-We have constructed our fourth grade program with the aim of benefiting all of our students.
+We have constructed our fifth grade program with the aim of benefiting all of our students.
 Our small fifth grade classes allow each instructor to focus closely on meeting every student’s individual needs, while also offering more advanced curriculum, which will put every student at the head of the curve as they progress through school.

 When you choose Carden Academy of Whittier, you ensure that your child will be exposed to a wide and varied curriculum, filled with all of the skill-sets necessary to help guide their development thoroughly.
 We offer instruction in physical education, music, foreign languages, art, and advanced academic programs such as STEM.
 We believe a child’s development is not just cognitive, but also social, creative, physical and more.

 WE ARE COMMITTED TO HELP YOUR FIFTH GRADER DEVELOP WHOLE.